martis42/depend_on_what_you_use/README.md

 # Versioning

 This project uses [semantic versioning](https://semver.org/spec/v2.0.0.html).
-Please be aware that the project is still in an early phase and until version 1.0.0 has been reached all releases can contain breaking changes.

-**The following things can always break** and do not promise stability with respect to the semantic versioning:

-- The report files DWYU generates to facilitate running automatic fixes are considered an implementation detail.
+The report files DWYU generates to facilitate running automatic fixes are considered an implementation detail.
-  Changing their content is not considered a breaking change.
-- How to include DWYU in your project might change at any time.
+Their content and layout can change at any time.

 # Contributing